What to Know About the New Federal Regulations for Energy Efficiency

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to look is the yellow EnergyGuide label attached to the side of your AC or heat pump.
-You can also look for your system's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to check out is the yellow EnergyGuide label attached to the side of your AC or heat pump.
+You can also look for your unit’s make and model on the DOE’s Energy Compliance Certification Database.

-Systems installed prior to 2023 will show a SEER rating.
-Those produced in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
-All systems produced and installed in 2023 or later will get a SEER2 rating.
+Models installed earlier than 2023 will list a SEER rating.
+Those manufactured in 2022 or sooner but installed after January 1, 2023, will also have a SEER rating.
+All units made and installed in 2023 or later will come with a SEER2 rating.

-Note that AC models made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 onward.
-If an HVAC company violates these guidelines and the DOE disciplines them, they must replace the non-compliant air conditioning free of charge to the homeowner.
+Know that air conditioners built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 forward.
+If an HVAC company breaks these policies and the DOE punishes them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the switch to SEER2, EER2 and HSPF2 only places restrictions on newly manufactured and installed HVAC units.
-There is not a legal necessity to replace your home's cooling system.
-Having said that, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and provide you with more advanced features, including smart thermostats and zoning.
+No, the change to SEER2, EER2 and HSPF2 only affects newly manufactured and installed HVAC units.
+There isn’t any legal need to replace your current AC unit.
+But, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and provide you with more advanced features, including smart thermostats and zoning.

-Whether you think now is the time to replace your home's AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating & Air Conditioning can help.
-We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you select and install a compliant air conditioner or heat pump.
-We also perform quality air conditioning maintenance and repairs if you’re not looking to replace your system.
+Regardless if you decide now is the time to replace your home’s AC system, or you want to keep your current system in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re very familiar with the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioning or heat pump.
+We also perform quality air conditioning maintenance and repairs if you’re not quite ready to replace your system.

-When you reach out to Service Experts Heating & Air Conditioning, you’re partnering with a service provider that understands your needs.
-We are fully committed to your comfort, environmental sustainability and absolute satisfaction.
+When you reach out to Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
+We are dedicated to your comfort, environmental sustainability and utter satisfaction.

-Prepared to switch to a SEER2-compliant cooling system?
+Ready to switch to a SEER2-compliant cooling system?
 Still have questions?
-Call Service Experts Heating & Air Conditioning at 352-414-4006 today, and we’ll assist you each step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll assist you each step of the way!